alrocar/vagrantfiles/vagrant_getting_started/README.md

 The Vagrant getting started example

-Once it loads go to: http://localhost:4567
+Once it loads go to: http://localhost:5678 and boom!